dringakn/CarND-Traffic-Sign-Classifier-Project/README.md

 Overview
 ---
-In this project, uses Tensorflow, deep neural networks and convolutional neural networks, to classify road traffic signs.
+This project, uses Tensorflow, deep neural networks and convolutional neural networks, to classify road traffic signs.
 Training and validattion of a LeNet-5 model is performed, so that it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 There is a pickled dataset in which there are resized images of 32x32.
 It contains a training, validation and test set.

 After the model is trained, it is tested on 32 unseen images of German traffic signs that are found on the web.